Microsoft buying speech recognition firm Nuance in $16B deal

 “This clinical documentation essentially writes itself, giving physicians time back to focus on patient care,” Microsoft CEO Satya Nadella said on a conference call about the deal Monday.

+“Put Microsoft and Nuance together and it allows Microsoft to go after the exploding health care market, which is on fire right now as it’s modernizing, adopting digital engagement and moving to the cloud,” said Forrester analyst Kate Leggett.

 Nuance’s products include clinical speech recognition software offerings such as Dragon Ambient eXperience, Dragon Medical One and PowerScribe, all of which are built on Microsoft's Azure cloud platform.
-The companies said Nuance products are currently used by more than 55% of physicians and 75% of radiologists in the U.S., and by 77% of U.S. hospitals.
-Its health care cloud revenue experienced 37% year-over-year growth in fiscal 2020.
+The companies said Nuance products are used by more than 55% of physicians and 75% of radiologists in the U.S., and by 77% of U.S. hospitals.
+Revenue from its health care cloud business grew 37% year-over-year in fiscal 2020.

 “AI is technology’s most important priority, and health care is its most urgent application,” Nadella said.

-Aside from health care, Nuance provides voice-related AI technology in other products, including security features that can recognize and authenticate individual voices so they can unlock an online account or enter a building.
+Aside from health care, Nuance provides voice-related AI technology in other products, including security features that can recognize and authenticate individual voices so they can unlock an online account.
+Nuance also sells automated call-center and customer-service chatbot services to retailers, telecommunications firms and other sectors.

 The transaction is Microsoft’s second largest deal following its $26 billion purchase of LinkedIn in 2016.
 Last September, it bought video game maker ZeniMax for $7.5 billion.

-The Nuance deal fits a push by cloud computing providers like Microsoft to supply “industry-specific AI,” or technology that's tailored to the special needs of the health industry and other sectors, said Forrester analyst Kate Leggett.
+Leggett said the Nuance deal fits a push by cloud computing providers like Microsoft to supply “industry-specific AI,” or technology that's tailored to the special needs of the health industry and other sectors.

-By doing so, Microsoft "gains established customers in healthcare, AI-specific healthcare expertise, and access to hospitals and healthcare providers,” she said.

 Mark Benjamin will continue as Nuance CEO.